Check other networks

 O2 5G cities and towns

-O2 is launching 5G in each of the UK's capital cities first - London, Cardiff, Edinburgh and Belfast in a similar move to the other networks.
-Additionally, O2 will be rolling out to Leeds at the same time (where it has an office) as well as O2's home town of Slough where its head office is based.
+O2 has launched 5G in each of the UK's capital cities - London, Cardiff, Edinburgh and Belfast in a similar move to the other networks.
+Additionally, O2 has rolled out 5G to Leeds (where it has an office) as well as O2's home town of Slough where its head office is based.

 By Summer 2020, the extra 30 places that'll be 5G-enabled are: Aberdeen, Bradford, Brighton, Birkenhead, Birmingham, Cambridge, Glasgow, Hove, Kingston, Liverpool, Luton, Manchester, Milton Keynes, Newbury, Newcastle, Northampton, Plymouth, Portsmouth, Sheffield, Southampton, Sunderland, Warrington and Wolverhampton.
 Again, it's tempting to conclude that listing Brighton and Hove separately is a little desperate.